coexistence-conservation-lab/eastern-quoll-movement-and-association/README.md

 # **Eastern quoll movement and association**

-Here we describe the analyses we conducted for our article Wilson *et al.* "*Everybody needs good neighbours: movement, habitat use, and conspecific association in a reintroduced mesopredator*", currently under review.
+Here we describe the analyses conducted for our article Wilson *et al.* "*Everybody needs good neighbours: movement, habitat use, and conspecific association in a reintroduced mesopredator*", currently under review.

 ---